Mestway/falx/README.md

 2. Install falx in the development mode: `pip install -e .`

-3. Install the Tyrell framework and its dependencies:
+3. Install Tyrell and dependencies:

    * Obtain a tarball distribution of tyrell and run `pip install tyrell-0.1.tar.gz`